-Released on May 1, 1934: An old Southern Gentleman befriends an impoverished young lady and helps her get by in the deepest days of the Great Depression, despite the efforts of his son and family, who think he is a doddering old fool.
+Released on May 1, 1934: (running time 1 hour and 12 minutes) An old Southern Gentleman befriends an impoverished young lady and helps her get by in the deepest days of the Great Depression, despite the efforts of his son and family, who think he is a doddering old fool.

 Directed by Richard Thorpe

 The Actors: Sally Blane (Rose Wentworth), Harry B. Walthall (Colonel Hanry Randolph Ransome), Matty Kemp (Raymond Ransome), Hale Hamilton (Herbert Ransome), John Harron (Charlie Hooper), Claude King (General Horace G. Stevens), Gwen Lee (Mazie, the hooker), Judith Vosselli (Mrs. Herbert Ransome), Wilson Benge (Andrew Cook), Lafe McKee (Matt O'Donnell), Mary Foy (Mrs. Guppy, landlady), Ted Billings (man in park), Bess Flowers (Stevens' secretary), Frank LaRue (detective), Hattie McDaniel (Tessie, the Ransome maid), Lee Phelps (plainclothes policeman in park), Eddie Phillips (pool shark), Lloyd Whitlock District Attorney).

 Free Download of the old movie City Park